Curriculum Statement of Intent

 For Religious Education (RE) the Bedfordshire scheme is followed.

-Below you will find our curriculum overviews for the Summer Term 2020 which give further information about what our pupils will be learning.
+Below you will find our curriculum overviews for the Autumn Term 2020 which give further information about what our pupils will be learning.

 Should you have any further questions regarding the curriculum your child will be learning, please contact your child's Key Stage Leader.